-What Mediation Can Do For You
+What Meditation Can Do For You

 by Misha Palmer

 Imagine being urged to mediate for a minimum of 20 minutes every day.
 If you’re like me you’re probably asking yourself, when?
 Exactly when should I put my lengthy to-do list aside and just sit and be still?
 Especially when there’s already not enough time in the 24 hours we’re allotted.
 Between having hectic workdays filled with meetings and trying to maintain a happy home and pseudo-social life, there just isn’t any time for meditation.
-And frankly, is mediating that important?
+And frankly, is meditating that important?
 Yes, it is.

 A couple of weeks ago, I found myself feeling quite ill, extremely tired, achy, unable to concentrate, just irate and overall stressed out.
 Some thing was wrong.
 I’d go to bed early, I’d try to manage my workday better, I ate balanced meals filled with Kale (the so-called super food) I drank more water, increased my Vitamin B intake, threw myself in my devotionals on my train ride—you name it I tried it.
 And of course, I prayed.
 Nothing was working.

 It wasn’t until one morning on my commute to work where I stumbled upon a podcast discussing the importance of meditation.
 I thought to myself, there must me something to this.
 After listening to it not once, not twice, but three times I realized, this is it.
 This is the one important piece I must be missing in my daily routine.
 And although I felt as if my life was not set up to accommodate daily meditation sessions, I knew I had to figure it out.
 Even it meant cutting down on my entertaining social media binges –10 -15 minutes a day wasn’t going to make or break my to-do list.
 But it could make or break me.